ITSLeeds/TDS/practicals/2-od.md

 library(tidyverse)   # tidyverse packages
 ```

 -   It relies on **spData**, which loads datasets used in the code
     examples of this chapter:

 ``` r
 library(spData)  # spatial data package
 ```

 1. Check your packages are up-to-date with `update.packages()`
-2. Create an RStudio project with an appropriate name for this module
+2. Create an RStudio project with an appropriate name for this session
-    (e.g. `TDSmodule`)
+    (e.g. `practical2`)
 3. Create appropriate folders for code, data and anything else
     (e.g. images)
 4. Create a script called `learning-OD.R`, e.g. with the following